Candlestick patterns are one of the oldest forms of technical and price action trading analysis.

 You can also tell whether the sellers or buyers have dominated on a given day along with the sense of the trend.
 It is an excellent way for traders to identify and decide when is the best time to buy, sell, or wait.

-After reading the most rudimentary of candlestick basics, you can easily spot the opening and closing price of a security and start to see patterns forming.
 You can then begin using more advanced patterns like the hanging man candlestick pattern in your trading.